Norwegian Cruise Line

 Stephan and Kloster did not agree on the terms, but Kloster got also in touch with Arison, and they decided to combine forces and so the co-operation between Stephan, who later co-founded Royal Caribbean, and Arison ended and was replaced by the new venture, called Norwegian Caribbean Line.
 In this new venture, Kloster was the CEO and Arison took care of the promotion and passengers.
 The Sunward was replaced to Caribbean cruiseservice and became an instant succes.
 Her first cruise from Miami, a place formerly known for it's high crimerate and fishingfleet, started at the 19th of december 1966.
 For cruise-historians, this date is recognized as the start of the modern cruise-industry.
 Within some years, new ships had been ordered in Germany, that were designed as true cruiseliners to the same profile as the Sunward, yet bigger.
 At that moment, NCL was the leading cruiseline in the Caribbean.
 In 1971, it became clear that Arison and Kloster had different ideas about how to run the line as well as finances, so the two parted and Arison left the company.
 But don't worry about him, he set up a company of his own and his story can be found here.
 He ended up quite well, actually...

 A fierce competition started to unveal in the Caribbean, after Norwegian Caribbean Lines, Carnival Cruise Lines (that was of course Arisons new toy), Royal Viking Line, Royal Caribbean Cruise Line and several others all wanted a piece of the pie.
 Most of these new companies were Norwegian owned or had a Norwegian background, but the only one to use the name of the home country was Kloster.
 In 1979, he hit the jackpot when he bought the former transatlantic liner and at the time the largest passengership in the world, the former France.
 The ship had been in lay-up since 1974 and Kloster saw a huge potential to outdo his rivals.
 In 1980, the ship was only to have one name, and she entered service as Norway, a vessel that was three times as large as any cruiseship then in Caribbean service.
 It was thought that the giant ships of the transatlantic age were unsuitable for the new role that they had to play, but Norway was an instant succes and she paved the way for large purpose-built cruiseliners.
+As NCL was becoming a real world leader, the company was awarded with the possibility to fly the flag of the United Nations on Norway, something that no other ship ever was able to do.
 So Norway really started it all, and Kloster was the big man in Miami at the time.
+With the success of the Norway in mind, Kloster also started to try and create the impossible, when he came up with the Phoenix/ America World City project in the 1990's.
+This was to be a very ambitious ship, over 250.000 tons and looking like an aircraft-carrier type of hull with three towering blocks of superstructure on top.
+Between the three towers, the main deck would be filled with restaurants, a park and swimmingpools.
+Of course the appartments (cabins would be too easy) would all have balconies and because the ship was simply too wide and big passengers had to be tendered ashore.

 Freestyle cruising, a new way of cruising introduced by Norwegian Cruise Line in 2001, aboard their first freestyle-designed ship the Norwegian Sun.
 The goal of this is to have the passenger really enjoying their holiday by offering a lot of dining options, very relaxing atmosphere and to let them really do what they like at times they like to do it.
 NCL threw overboard the somewhat traditional 'rules' of cruising because they found that these rules spoiled the true holidayfeeling from the passengers.